dan7800/VulnerableAndroidAppOracle/Vulnerabilities/Data Storage/README.md

 To start encrypting the data using Cipher you first need to add the cipher method to your source code and then you can call the Cipher method to encrypt the entered data before store it using SharedPreferences.

-your final source code should look like the following (remove the code highlighted in red and add the code highlighted in green):
+Your final source code (MainActivity.Java) should look like the following (remove the code highlighted in red and add the code highlighted in green):

 Make sure the package name, in the first line, is the same as what you provided in the earlier steps